agmmnn/awesome-blender/README.md

     -   [Asset Wizard](https://blenderartists.org/t/asset-wizard-for-blender-2-8/1149311) : is a asset management addon.
     -   [NodeCustomBuilder](https://blenderartists.org/t/nodecustombuilder-2-8-free-addon/1152185) : Preset system for nodes.
     -   [FontSelector](https://github.com/samytichadou/FontSelector_blender_addon/) : Easy font management inside Blender.
+    -   [Shot Manager by Ubisoft](https://github.com/ubisoft/shotmanager) : is a add-on that introduces a true shot entity in Blender scenes.
 -   Lighting/HDRI
     -   [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
     -   [Extra Lights](https://github.com/jlampel/bl_extra_lights) : is a plugin for Blender that adds physically based, photometric lighting presets to the Add menu. [[market]](https://blendermarket.com/products/extra-lights)